BlakeDalmas/webdev_final/source/pc/pc_pages/reviews.rst

 --------------

 The two most popular brands for video cards / graphics cards are Nvidia and AMD.
-The best cards these brands have to offer are the followin.
+The best cards these brands have to offer are the following.

 **NVIDIA - TITAN RTX**